Steven Bradbury: Motor racing career

 After retiring from skating, Bradbury participated in competitive motor racing.
 After placing fourth in the 2005 Australian Grand Prix Celebrity Race, he competed in Queensland state-level Formula Vee championship events in 2006 and 2007, placing sixth in both years.
 In 2007, he raced in the National Formula Vee Championships at Morgan Park Raceway, placing 15th.

 In 2009, Bradbury competed in the Australian Mini Challenge at the Tasmanian round and 2010 at Queensland Raceway as their Uber Star.
 He also made a one-off appearance in the V8 Ute Series at Adelaide in March 2010, driving with regular Ute racer Jason Gomersall on the support program of the 2010 Clipsal 500.

 Honours

-In 2007, Bradbury was awarded a Medal of the Order of Australia for his Olympic gold medal win.
+In recognition of his Olympic medal win, Bradbury was awarded the key to the City of Brisbane in 2002 and a Medal of the Order of Australia in 2007.
 He was also inducted into the Sport Australia Hall of Fame in that year.

 In 2009, Bradbury was inducted into the Queensland Sport Hall of Fame.

+In the 2023 August Bravery Honours List, Bradbury was awarded the Commendation for Brave Conduct.
+This recognised his role in rescuing four teenage girls caught in a rip off of King’s Beach in Caloundra, Queensland, in 2022.